1. Normalize the Subversion File System

 So the first step in the migration to Git, is to fully normalize your repository layout in Subversion to match the standard layout above.

-For example, in our own SpiraTeam repository (that we moved), we had the following structure in Subversion:
+For example, in our own SpiraTeam repository (that we migrated to Git), we had the following structure in Subversion:

-It was partly conforming to the standard layout, we had a Trunk folder and we had Branches for the various versions.
+It was partly conforming to the standard layout already because we had a Trunk folder and we had Branches for the various versions.
 However, we also had a bunch of folders that were outside of this format (Design, Documentation, Releases, Research, Support, and Testing).
 We had to first use SVN-Rename commands to modify the layout, so that all of these folders were moved under Trunk.
 In addition, some of these folders had their own subfolders that matched specific versions.
-We had to move those folders until the appropriate Branch.
+We had to move those folders under the appropriate Branch.

 So for example, we moved: